ANP rejects results of CB polls in Nowshera

-NOWSHERA: The Awami National Party accused the Pakistan Tehreek-e-Insaf government and the district administration of massive rigging and rejected the results of cantonment board elections.
+NOWSHERA: Accusing the Pakistan Tehreek-e-Insaf government and the district administration of massive rigging, the Awami National Party on Sunday rejected the results of cantonment board elections.

 Speaking at a press conference, ANP local leader and former candidate for the for the National Assembly Wajahatullah Kakakhel said that Federal Minister for Defence Pervez Khattak and his PTI cronies had lost trust of the people so they resorted to massive rigging in the recent cantonment board elections.